iSabbir/SWE-QUIZ-PREPARATION/English I/English-RolePlay/scenerio_2.md

 **Director:** Yes please. what is it?

-**Student:** Hello sir, I’m sorry to bother you, but I wanted to ask about the English courses.
+**Student:** Hello sir, I wanted to ask about the English courses.

 **Director:** That’s fine.
 What is the problem?

-**Student:** I am a bit worried about my English level.
+**Student:** I am worried about my English level.
 Everyone else on my course is a native speaker, so I feel I am at a disadvantage.

 **Director:** I see.
-But your scores are all above 60%.
-The problem is that we must give priority to students with lower scores.
+But your scores are above 60%.
+The problem is that we must give priority to the other students with lower scores.

-**Student:** Yes, I understand.
+**Student:** Yes sir, I understand.
 But I really don’t feel my English is good enough.
-I only got just over 60.
-In my home country I usually get over 80%.
-I want to improve more, especially before classes get difficult.
+I only got over 60 and I am not sure about my progress.

 **Director:** Have you any reason to think you have serious language problems?